irrevocablesake/website/_posts/series/maze-generator/2020-09-16-Dfs-maze-generator.md

 Now we can just save the state of a particular cell in under 1 byte.

-If it's just a single variable using a class for storing the it would be overkill, cause we can directly create an array out of a single variable.
+If it's just a single variable using a class for storing it would be overkill, cause we can directly create an array out of a single variable.

 something like this:
 <pre><code class="language-cpp">unsigned char cell[10000][10000];</code></pre>
-let's calculate the memory usage for this, so <b>100000000</b> cells <b>1 byte</b> each equals to <b>100000000 bytes</b> which is <b>100mb</b> which is a lot lot better than the <b>1.3 gb</b> memory usage.
+let's calculate the memory usage for this, so <b>100000000</b> cells <b>1 byte</b> each equals to <b>100000000 bytes</b> which is <b>100mb</b> which is a lot better than the <b>1.3 GB</b> memory usage.

 There is another optimization we can do, and that is related to the representation of the maze

-##### Representation
+#### Representation
-We want a grid to work with and that can be done using <b>static</b> 2d array / multi dimensional array but since static array have scope limitations, we need to use <b>dynamic 2d array</b>.
+We want a grid to work with and that can be done using <b>static</b> 2d array / multidimensional array but since static array has scope limitations, we need to use <b>dynamic 2d array</b>.
 But doing this would cause a lot of <b>fragmented memory</b>, which is bad cause it's going to affect the efficiency of our program, cause every new row of the grid would be located at a new location, and to overcome this we can use a <b>dynamic 1d array</b>, we will represent a 2d grid into 1d array :

 <pre><code class="language-cpp">
 0  1  2  3